 VLSI semiconductor devices are often the source of radiated electromagnetic emissions from electronic devices.
 Noise coupled from these devices to resonant structures on the printed circuit board, resonant cables or resonant enclosures can result in EMI problems that are difficult or expensive to solve at the board or system level.
 This paper reviews three mechanisms by which noise can be coupled from semiconductor devices and packages resulting in radiated electromagnetic emissions.

-T. H. Hubing et al., "Radiation Mechanisms for Semiconductor Devices and Packages," Proceedings of the 2004 International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+T. H. Hubing et al., "Radiation Mechanisms for Semiconductor Devices and Packages," Proceedings of the 2004 International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), pp. 489-492, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering

 © 2004 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.